 I couldn’t believe it, and then I looked at the boys again and really thought about their behaviour.
 Had it been so bad?
 Or was it more mine that had been questionable as the supposed adult?
 Had I lost my temper so many times with them because they were, in fact, behaving like normal children and I was the one ‘acting out’ because I was tired and frustrated?
 The simple fact is, children aren’t meant to sit still and behave themselves on travel days that take 14 hours, they aren’t meant be seen but not heard.
 They act out because they are bored and tired and fed up, just in the same way that we do.

 My expectations of that trip home were just way too high.
 Why had my children’s behaviour been so much better on the way out?
 Had I asked Reuben why he had been so rude and uncharacteristically awkward/defiant towards me and his Dad since he woke up?
 Nope.
 So I decided I would.
 Do you know the reply?
 ‘Mummy, I don’t want to go home, I don’t want to go back to preschool and I’m sad that I can’t go to the pool.
 You said I couldn’t go after breakfast and that makes me angry and smashy.’
 That is quite simply the same way I felt.
 I didn’t want to come home, go back to normality and the humdrum of daily life.
 The difference between me and a 3 year old is that I have years and years of understanding the way the world works and that holidays eventually end, life goes back to ‘normal’ and we look forward to the next one.
-If I could have a temper tantrum about it all without being locked up for ABH and criminal damage then I’d probably whack someone and kick a few chairs too!
+If I could have a temper tantrum about it all without the social etiquette that comes with being an adult, or being locked up for criminal damage then I’d probably kick a few chairs too!

 Toby isn’t quite 2 years old and feeds from his surroundings, if his brother is behaving badly then he follows suit.